TheMarlboroMan/tile_editor/README.md

 - delete poly
 - sort polys on save
 - change properties of poly
-- edit layer properties (set, id, alpha), send a ptr to the layer and be done.
+- edit poly layer properties (set, id, alpha), send a ptr to the layer and be done.
-- add new layer
-- delete layer
-- reorder layers
-- console mode (move_by multiple of grid)

 ## Building